JanBurp/MorphaLogic/README.md

 In this repo you'll find:

 - Arduino program
+- Schematics
+- BOM
-- Schematics & PCB layout
+- KiCad project with schematics & PCB & FrontPanel PCB
-- PCB layout for frontpanel
 - STL file for printing the buttons
 - Several pictures